 Patient Health Questionnaire (PHQ-9) Over the last two weeks, how often have you been bothered by any of the following problems?
 Little interest or pleasure in doing things?
 Feeling down, depressed, or hopeless?
 Trouble falling or staying asleep, or sleeping too much?
 Feeling tired or having little energy?
-Nearly Every Day 3 Poor appetite or overeating?
+Poor appetite or overeating?
 Feeling bad about yourself - or that you are a failure or have let yourself or your family down?
-Over half the days 2 Trouble concentrating on things, such as reading the newspaper or watching television?
-Several Days 1 Moving or speaking so slowly that other people could have noticed?
+Trouble concentrating on things, such as reading the newspaper or watching television?
+Moving or speaking so slowly that other people could have noticed?
 Or the opposite - being so fidgety or restless that you have been moving around a lot more than usual?
-Not at all or unsure 0 Thoughts that you would be better off dead, or of hurting yourself in some way?
+Thoughts that you would be better off dead, or of hurting yourself in some way?
 Total = /27